alexandrugris/my-jekyll-tech-blog/MyBlog/_posts/2019-09-04-realtime-architecture-with-apache-kafka.markdown

 ---
 layout: post
-title:  "Live Streaming Architecture Using Apache Kafka And Redis"
+title:  "Streaming Architecture Using Apache Kafka And Redis"
 date:   2019-09-04 13:15:16 +0200
 categories: programming
 ---

-This topic describes a streaming architecture based on Apache Kafka and Redis that can be applied to build high perfoming, resilient streaming architectures.

-It applies to near-realtime systems where a stream of events needs to be processed and the results submitted to a large list of subscribers, each of them receiving its own view of the stream.
+This post describes an architecture based on Apache Kafka and Redis that can be applied to building high perfoming, resilient streaming systems.
+It applies to near-realtime systems, where a stream of events needs to be processed and the results submitted to a large list of subscribers, each of them receiving its own view of the stream.

-Examples might include include:
+Examples might include the following:
 - Streaming bookmaker odds - different users are browing different parts of the site, have different markets in their bet slips
 - Realtime games - based on player input and game rules, for each player a different world view is computed
 - Subscription-based data distribution, each consumer receiving a partition of the total data set